'The Crown' season 3 binge recap

 But that joy is short-lived.
 Margaret brought Roddy on a tropical getaway, the paparazzi got photos of it, and the British tabloids are having a field day, splashing it on the front page with headlines like "Lady and the Tramp."
 The family reacts exactly how you'd expect them to — even if Margaret traveled a long way to keep things with Roddy private, her mother argues, that doesn't give her cover.
 And when Tony's girlfriend sees this as an opening for him to seek divorce, he demurs, because he says she's still his wife.

 Margaret and Roddy come home to a swarm of reporters and photographers, and their idyllic bubble has clearly burst.
 In the car, when he tries to take her hand, she places it, gently but firmly, back in his own lap.
-When they arrive at her apartments, Tony is there and refuses to leave and that she doesn’t want him to.
+When they arrive at her apartments, Tony is there and refuses to leave.
+Roddy offers to go and she tells him she doesn't want him to.
 They start arguing again, calling each other venomous things and going straight back to their old toxic tricks.
-Roddy runs out and Margaret goes after him, but he’s gone.
+Roddy runs out and Margaret goes after him, but he's gone.

 While all this is going on, the queen meets with Wilson, who's been elected prime minister once again but sadly needs to retire because he's been diagnosed with Alzheimer's disease.
 It's tough news for both of them, as they've grown fond of one another over the years.
 In a lovely moment, she tells him she'd be honored to dine with him at Downing Street before he steps down – an honor previously only given to Churchill.